nymalone/iron-storage/README.md

 ![Screen Shot 2020-01-17 at 11 58 03](https://user-images.githubusercontent.com/54912285/72621778-a77dd600-3920-11ea-9bf0-1a52b1af3dd3.png)

 ## Purpose
 * Find a private storage space close by and store your belongings there.
 On average, private storage spaces are 50% cheaper than self-storage facilities and you can decide on the ideal location for your needs.
-Just enter your preferred location, an area or a zip code, and will take care of the rest
+Just enter your preferred location, an area or a zip code, and find the right fit for you
-* Earn an additional income per month by renting out your unused spaces.
+* Earn additional income per month by renting out your unused spaces.
 Use vacant spaces like a half-empty basement, a garage or a storage room and offer them for rent.
 For your privacy and to stay protected, your name and your full address will only become visible once a booking has been confirmed.
 Your safety is our top priority.

 ## Built With